tessvandaele/Instagram/README.md

 ## Notes

 Implementing the bottom navigation menu was challenging since it required restructuring an already structured project.
-Thankfully, the provided tutorial explained great ways in which to reuse previously written code such that only the main screen activity implementations had to be traslated to fragments.
+Thankfully, the provided tutorial explained great ways in which to reuse previously written code such that only a handful of activities had to be completely translated to a new fragment.

 ## License